What is Network Attached Storage (NAS)?

 You should prepare disaster plans so that necessary measures can be implemented to restore all your data.
 Additionally, in case of emergencies, you should avoid attempting data recovery on your own.

-Read why data recovery is essential for NAS and RAID system when there is no backup ?
+Read here why data recovery is essential for NAS and RAID systems when there is no backup?